Bodhi Yoga Seated Yoga Pose

 - Avoid if you have any wrist or lower back injury.

-- Avoid this pose if you are experiencing Sciatica Pain.
+- Avoid this pose if you are experiencing knee pain or knee injury.

 - You can rotate your ankles and also move your leg up and down to strengthen your lower body.

-- You can also practice Ujjayi breathing in this asana.
+- You can also practise Ujjayi breathing in this asana.
 This will help your nervous system to be more relaxed.